Nova music festival massacre: Aftermath

 In response to this massacre, as well as other massacres and attacks in what Hamas called "Operation Al-Aqsa Flood", Israel formally declared war on Hamas and initiated the Gaza war (named "Operation Swords of Iron").

+On October 8, looters gained access to the festival site–which had been declared a closed military zone–and stole items belonging to the victims, including money, electronics and identification documents.
+They were reportedly allowed to pass a security checkpoint and enter the site when one of them claimed to be a local resident.

 Family members of the victims of the festival and the Psyduck festival together formed the Party Youth Forum to demand the establishment of a third-party investigation committee, which would potentially identify any negligence leading up to the 7 October attacks.
 On 1 January 2024, 42 survivors of the massacre filed a lawsuit seeking 200 million NIS in damages from the IDF, Shin Bet and the Israel Police.

 Shortly after the attack, spaces were created to allow survivors and victims' families to reflect and heal from the attack, with a variety of treatments provided to help them process the mental trauma.
 Items recovered from the festivals grounds that were not claimed or identified, were brought to another similar event in the Sdot Yam kibbutz.

 In late January 2024, a memorial on the site was opened to tourists, family, and friends of victims to learn about the attack, the victims, and survivors and pay tribute to them.
 That same month, the families of victims planted trees inside the area of the festival to commemorate the deceased victims.

 During a State Audit Commission on the treatment of survivors of the 7 October attacks at the Knesset in April 2024, a survivor spoke out about the psychological damage the attack had caused.
 He indicated that many survivors were forcibly hospitalized due to psychological state, could not get out of bed, and that there had been some 50 suicides by survivors between October 2023 and April 2024.
 The Israeli Ministry of Health stated it could not confirm the claim of suicides made by the survivor.

 On 20 October 2024, Shirel Golan, a survivor of the massacre, committed suicide on her 22nd birthday after suffering from PTSD symptoms since the event.
 Roei Shalev, a survivor who was injured and lost his partner and friend during the massacre, also committed suicide on 10 October 2025.

 Singer Yuval Raphael, another survivor of the massacre, went on to represent in the Eurovision Song Contest 2025, where she finished in second place.